In this walkthrough, we'll walk through the steps to create your own document parsing API. In this example, we'll use the W-9 tax form from the USA.

-Once you have selected the proper box(es) for each of your fields (as displayed on the right-hand side of the document), press the validate button and repeat the tagging process for the next document.
+Once you have selected the proper box(es) for each of your fields (as displayed on the right-hand side of the document), press the validate button to submit the data to the training model.
+You must repeat the tagging process for 20 total documents before training can occur.

-Every 20 documents, a new model is being trained and automatically deployed into your API environment.
-You will receive an email whenever your latest model has been trained and is up and running:
+Once it's deployed, you will also receive an email indicating your latest model has been trained and is up and running.

 Note that the more documents you feed into your model, the more accurate it will be.

 A new model is trained and automatically deployed into your API environment every 20 documents.